Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Intentions and Interactions in Conventional Software Systems

 \subsection{Defining Intentions}

-At the highest level, an intention is a \textit{situated pursuit} of a goal that is attainable through the \textit{execution of a process}~\cite{jackson1995software, bertelsen2003activity}.
+At the highest level, an intention is a \textit{situated pursuit} of a goal that is attainable through the \textit{execution of a process}~\cite{jackson1995software, bertelsen2003activity} of a certain sequence of actions conceived as leading towards a goal.
+An intention is an intermediate cognitive state that translates the abstract desire (goal) into concrete actions.
 Research in cognitive task analysis suggests that intentions are not just spontaneously generated but arise from a foundation of knowledge, thought processes, and goal configurations~\cite{clark2008cognitive}.
 Intentions include aspects such as declarative knowledge (understanding ``what'' needs to be done), procedural knowledge (knowing the ``how-to'' of a task), decision points (key moments in reaching a goal where decisions are necessary), and cognitive skills (the mental abilities required to carry out the task).
 Further, intentions are tied to goals through complex hierarchical structures, and they emerge as the user works towards achieving those goals.
+This key cognitive science insight was advanced in seminal works by Karl Lashley ~\cite{lashley1951problem} and Miller et al.~\cite{miller1960plans} in their focus on the hierarchical structure of nested subroutines in human action, opposing behaviorist conceptions of sequential behavior as a chain of stimulus-response associations, and it is further elaborated in current work in cognitive and computational neuroscience ~\cite{botvinick2008hierarchical}.